Mini Pumpkin Cheesecakes

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Sugar-Free Spiced Pumpkin Mini Cheesecakes are a good option for phase 2 or 3 of the South Beach Diet, and South Beach would prefer low-fat dairy products.
+Sugar-Free Spiced Pumpkin Mini Cheesecakes are a good option for phase 2 or 3 of the original South Beach Diet, and South Beach would prefer low-fat dairy products.
 Pumpkin does have some carbs, but since there is no other added sugar, this should be suitable as a treat for low-carb diets as well, and most low-carb diets will prefer full-fat dairy.

 Find More Recipes Like This One: